Matrix completion: Discrete-aware matrix completion

+To solve this non-convex problem, the $\ell_0$-norm is approximated by a continuous function.
+This approximation is convexized using fractional programming, transforming the problem into a series of convex subproblems.

+The algorithm iteratively updates the matrix estimate by applying proximal operations to the discrete-space regularizer and singular value thresholding to enforce the low-rank constraint.
+Initializing the process with the solution from the $\ell_1$-norm-based method can accelerate convergence.
+Simulation results, tested on datasets like MovieLens-100k, demonstrate that this method outperforms both its $\ell_1$-norm-based predecessor and other state-of-the-art techniques, particularly when the ratio of observed entries is low (e.g., 20% to 60%).

 Applications

 Several applications of matrix completion are summarized by Candès and Plan as follows:

 Collaborative filtering

 Collaborative filtering is the task of making automatic predictions about the interests of a user by collecting taste information from many users.
 Companies like Apple, Amazon, Barnes and Noble, and Netflix are trying to predict their user preferences from partial knowledge.
 In these kind of matrix completion problem, the unknown full matrix is often considered low rank because only a few factors typically contribute to an individual's tastes or preference.